WORKSHOPS4GIRLS

 Picture

 The Bronze Award is the highest honor that a Junior Girl Scout can earn.
 It is a 20-hour Take Action project, usually completed with a team of Girl Scout Juniors.
-Take Action projects address the root cause of a community issue through direct action or advocacy.
+Take Action projects address the root cause of a community issue through direct action, education or advocacy.

 It can be earned by registered Girl Scouts in the 4th-5th grade or equivalent.